Lots of support and educational material

 Add-ons: Programs, Grocery and Lifestyle Items

 As mentioned, Methodology has two categories of products that aren't included in the subscription settings: Grocery and Lifestyle.
 (There is, however, one item in the Grocery category that is in the subscription settings: Bone Broth.)
-The Grocery category features a small curated menu of groceries, from raw proteins, to nut butter, to Iio jozo Japanese honey-sweetened purple sweet potato vinegar.
+The Grocery category features a small curated menu of groceries, from raw proteins, to nut butter.
 The Lifestyle tab holds a collection of tableware, personal care items, and an "Every Day I'm Trufflin'" T-shirt.

 Methodology also appears to periodically offer diet programs.
-For example, the "4-Day Signature Reset" is available for $120 and includes four meals, ceremonial grade Paru matcha, and a fasting instruction: "Please consult your doctor before beginning this program."
+For example, the "4-Day Signature Reset" is available for $175 and includes four meals, probiotic organic rooibos blend tea, and a fasting instruction: "Please consult your doctor before beginning this program."

 Customer Service: Email Only